 4-Hydroxy-3-methoxybenzaldehyde.
 CAS 121-33-5.
 Molecular weight 152.15.
 A phenolic aldehyde that constitutes 2–3% by weight of cured Vanilla planifolia pods, but whose commercial supply is almost entirely synthetic: roughly 85% is manufactured from petrochemical guaiacol via glyoxylic acid condensation, about 15% from oxidative cleavage of lignin (a paper-industry byproduct), and less than 1% is extracted from actual vanilla beans.
 Global output exceeds 20,000 tonnes per year.

 The smell is immediate and unambiguous: sweet, creamy, faintly chocolate-like.
-Drier than benzoin, less spicy than ethyl vanillin, without the hay-like facet of coumarin or the burnt-sugar edge of caramel furanones.
+Drier than benzoin, less spicy than ethyl vanillin, without the hay-like quality of coumarin or the burnt-sugar edge of caramel furanones.
 On blotter, it opens with a clean lactonic sweetness, develops a subtle powdery warmth over hours, and persists — TGSC documents 400 hours of substantivity at 20% in dipropylene glycol, making it a tenacious odor materials in the perfumer's inventory.
 Melting point 81–84°C; it arrives as a white to off-white crystalline powder, water-soluble at approximately 6.9 g/L.

 In formulation, vanillin functions as a base-note sweetener, fixative, and universal blender.
 It rounds sharp edges, extends perceived richness, and provides the warm, enveloping finish that defines oriental, amber, and gourmand families.
 Dosage in fine fragrance typically runs 1–3% of the concentrate.
 It pairs with coumarin and ethyl maltol in tonka-gourmand accords, with benzyl benzoate and labdanum in amber bases, with musk ketone and galaxolide in clean-skin compositions.
 Its chief limitation is discoloration: vanillin yellows and eventually browns in alkaline media and at high concentrations in functional products, a Maillard-adjacent reaction with amine impurities.

 Ethyl vanillin (CAS 121-32-4) is the direct analogue — an ethoxy group replacing the methoxy — with 3–4 times the odor intensity and improved oxidative stability, though at higher cost.
-Other vanillin-family materials include vanillin isobutyrate (softer, more balsamic), vanillin propylene glycol acetal (stable in soap), and isobutavan (white-chocolate facet with comparable tenacity).
+Other vanillin-family materials include vanillin isobutyrate (softer, more balsamic), vanillin propylene glycol acetal (stable in soap), and isobutavan (white-chocolate quality with comparable tenacity).

 Vanillin was first isolated in 1858 by the French pharmacist Théodore Nicolas Gobley, who evaporated a vanilla tincture and recrystallized the residue from hot water.
 Sixteen years later, Ferdinand Tiemann and Wilhelm Haarmann deduced its structure and synthesized it from coniferin — a glucoside found in pine bark — launching the first industrial production of a synthetic aroma chemical in Holzminden, Germany, in 1874.
 Today, global synthetic vanillin production exceeds 20,000 tonnes per year; natural vanilla beans contribute less than 40 tonnes of vanillin to the world supply.